Freddy vs. Jason: Casting

-Casting Jason
+Recasting Jason

 New Line, thinking that Freddy vs. Jason needed a fresh start, chose a different actor to play Jason.
 Cunningham disagreed with their decision, believing that Kane Hodder, who had played Jason in the previous four films, was the best choice for the role.
 Although Hodder received a script for Freddy vs. Jason and met with director Ronny Yu and New Line executives, Yu and Matthew Barry felt that the role should be recast to fit Yu's image of Jason.
 Hodder said that New Line did not give him a reason for the recasting; according to Yu, however, he wanted a taller, slower and more-deliberate Jason.
 The role went to Ken Kirzinger, a Canadian stuntman who worked on Jason Takes Manhattan.
 Yu said that Kirzinger was hired because he was taller than Robert Englund, who played Freddy Krueger.
 Kirzinger is 6 ft 5 in tall, compared to the 6 ft 3 in Hodder, and Yu wanted a much taller actor than the 5 ft 9 in Englund.
 Kirzinger believed that his experience on Part VIII (doubling for Hodder in two scenes) and his height helped him land the part.
 New Line did not cast Kirzinger until they saw him on film, and his first scene was Jason walking down Elm Street.
 Douglas Tait played Jason in a re-shot ending: